squashbrain/DriveSpaceMonitor/README.md

 Done!

-Alternative Installation:
--
-If you need to install from a batch file or from an installation program, you can use the following:

-sc.exe create DriveSpaceMonitorService start= delayed-auto binPath= "C:\ProgramData\Tools\Drive Space Monitor" obj= "MYUSERNAME" password= "MYPASSWORD"

-Uninstall:
+## Uninstall:
--

 1) Stop the service.
 2) Open a cmd window as admin and navigate to the folder where you copied it to in Step #1 of installation
 3) DriveSpaceMonitor.exe /uninstall

+## Alternative Installation:

+If you need to install from a batch file or from an installation program, you can use the following:

+sc.exe create DriveSpaceMonitorService start= delayed-auto binPath= "C:\ProgramData\Tools\Drive Space Monitor" obj= "MYUSERNAME" password= "MYPASSWORD"